bking2415/portfolio/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes
+### HTML5 UP Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/bking2415/brandoniking.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+This Git Page site will use a combination of the layout and styles from the HTML5 UP themes called [Identity](https://html5up.net/identity) and  [Helios](https://html5up.net/helios).
+Huge shout out the [HTML5 UP Templates](https://html5up.net).

+The temporary github theme **Jekyll** can be selected in your settings [repository settings](https://github.com/bking2415/brandoniking.github.io/settings), and saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact